khushal3048/WPY_Coding_Challenge/README.md

 ## How to Install

-First of all [clone](https://github.com/khushal3048/WPY_Coding_Challenge) the repository and then following commands.
+First of all [clone](https://github.com/khushal3048/WPY_Coding_Challenge) the repository and then run following commands.

 ```php
 Composer install